 To see my review of the universals in this set, and my thoughts on how they will affect the meta, you can read my article on that here.

 If you liked this post, great!

-If I made any mistakes, missed anything, or could something better next time, let me know!
+If I made any mistakes, missed anything, or could do something better next time, let me know!